TStesco/tstesco.github.io/_posts/2016-07-26-aquaponics-waterloo.md

 <p>After a several years of operation the system had many calcium deposits from the hard Waterloo tap water we were using, but this denoted a larger problem.
 The water was too basic for the plants.
 With the pH near 8 we weren't growing much.
 We decided the best way to solve this issue was to use a reverse osmosis filter for the system water (see figure below).</p>

 <div style="text-align: center;">
-{% include captioned-image.html url="reverse_osmosis.jpg" description="Fig 2: Under-sink reverse osmosis filter." style="height: 500px;" %}
+{% include captioned-image.html url="reverse_osmosis.jpg" description="Fig 2: Under-sink reverse osmosis filter." style="height: auto; width: auto; max-height: 500px;" %}
 </div>

 <p>The reverse osmosis filter tapped into the drinking water pipe to the sink in the lab and produced water that had extremely low total dissolved solids.
 The water was filtered very slowly so it took a long time to accumulate even 1 liter, but because such little water is used by the system this was not an issue.</p>